-Please note that the RTO will take up to 3 working days to issue the No Objection Certificate after submission of all the required documents.
+Please note that the RTO will take up to 3 working days to issue the No Objection Certificate after the submission of all the required documents.

 Here is a list of documents that are required to obtain a No Objection Certificate (NOC) from the RTO-

 A No Objection Certificate is valid for a maximum of 6 (six) months.
 Once the certificate is obtained, the vehicle has to be re-registered in the new jurisdiction RTO within those 6 months.
 If it is not done within that time, the document becomes invalid and a fresh application has to be made.
 It is the same with the buyer as they have to obtain a NOC from the RTO in their jurisdiction and register the vehicle under the same before the 6 months are over.